RedSiege/EDD/README.md

 finddomainuser - Searches the domain environment for a specified user or group and tries to find active sessions (default searches for Domain Admins)

 getdomainsid - Returns the domain sid (by default current domain if no domain is provided)

+convertsidtoname - Converts a SID to the corresponding group or domain name (use the -u option for providing the SID value )